Sunday, August 21, 2016

 Saying Goodbye to Smoky

-The last night he did something different, he jumped on me but wanted me to pet him.
+The last night he did something different; he jumped on me but wanted me to pet him.
 I was so sleepy, but I spent at least 20 minutes petting him.
 He was sending me volumes of love.
 I was seeing pictures and feelings and intense color around him.
-He said in his own way, I love you, I know you will miss me, I am a keeper, I am your eternal friend, I will not be far way.
-As I let him out he turned around and looked at me one last time.
+He said in his own way, “I love you, I know you will miss me, I am a keeper, I am your eternal friend, I will not be far way.”
+As I let him out, he turned around and looked at me one last time.
 I got a lump in my throat.
-Something was not the usual with all this.
+Something was not usual with all this.
 And two days later, I knew, for sure, he was gone.
-I would whistle around the neighborhood and there was no response.

 When the last storm came up, and he was not at our door soaking wet, wanting me to get a big fluffy towel and dry him off, it was solid and sure.
-Smoky did say good bye that last time.
+Smoky did say goodbye that last time.

 No comments: